Blendify/blender-manual/blender_docs/manual/rigging/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

    :Mode:      Pose Mode
    :Panel:     :menuselection:`Properties editor --> Armature --> Inverse Kinematics`

-This panel is used to select the IK Solver type for the armature. *Standard* or *iTaSC*.
+This panel is used to select the IK Solver type for the armature: *Standard* or *iTaSC*.
 Most the time people will use the *Standard* IK solver.

 .. figure:: /images/rigging_armatures_posing_bone-constraints_inverse-kinematics_introduction_panel.png